eye-division/rosa-prod-site/_projects/gravity-fields-festival-2018.md

 ---
 title: Gravity Fields Festival 2018
-event: false
+event: true
 media: false
 highlight: false
 past: false
-description:
+description: >-
+  A flowery feast of a festival in 2018 themed on Voyages of Discovery and the 250th anniversary of the sailing of HMS Endeavour with Captain Cook and Lincolnshire born Sir Joseph Banks.
-project_date:
+project_date: 2018-09-26 00:00:00
-project_to_date:
+project_to_date: 2018-09-30 00:00:00
 main_image_path: /uploads/IMG_6340.JPG
 video_embed: >-
   <iframe